 25 - Close to two inches of rain fell (1.95" to be exact), starting shortly before daybreak and continuing thru early evening.
 Nearly half of it poured down in the early afternoon between 1:00 and 2:00.
 Today's rain pushed September's rainfall over five inches, the sixth month this year with more than five inches of precipitation, joining 1998 as the only two years in which this occurred.

 26 - A new September record was set as the day's low of 69° was the seventeenth low this month that was 67° or warmer, breaking a tie with 1971.

 28 - The 0.77" of rain that fell this morning pushed September's total rainfall past six inches, making this the third month in a row with six inches or more.
 This became just the ninth such streak on record (going back to 1869), all of which have occurred since 1971.

 10 - With a low of 71° today became the latest date for a daily minimum temperature in the 70s, eclipsing the previous record established just last year (on 10/9).
-Additionally, today was the tenth day in a row with a low of 60° or milder, the longest such streak ever recorded in October (and it would extend one more day).
+Additionally, today was the tenth day in a row with a low of 60° or milder, the longest such streak ever recorded in October - and it would continue for one more day (this record was broken in 2021).
 The average low of 64° during these days was eleven degrees above average.
 Of these ten days, today was the only one to have a high in the 80s.
 Finally, today was the 55th day this year with a low of 70° or warmer, the fourth greatest amount on record (tied with 2010).

 12 - After the first eleven days of the month averaged a very mild high/low of 75°/65° (ten degrees above average), fall weather finally arrived as a cold front pushed out the remnants of hurricane Michael early in the morning and the temperature dropped from 68° shortly after midnight to 51° twenty-four hours later (the chilliest reading since June 3 and 4).